Legal Services For Parents During Move-away and Relocation Disputes

 Our Family Law Attorneys Are Committed to Helping You Resolve Child Custody Issues When Relocating

 Moving to a new location is stressful enough without adding custody issues to the equation.
 This is where you can benefit from working with a family law lawyer who can help you modify your custody arrangement in a favorable manner in preparation for your move.

-At Sarieh Law Offices, our child custody lawyers work with families throughout Los Angeles and Orange County.
-Our elite legal team includes experienced family law specialists who have been certified by the State Bar of California, so you’ll enjoy added peace of mind knowing that you’ve trusted your child custody case to some of the area’s most experienced professionals.
+At Sarieh Law Offices, our move away lawyers work with families throughout Los Angeles and Orange County.
+We offer years of legal experience and will work with you to get the best outcome for your case.
+Our elite legal team includes skilled family law specialists who have been certified by the State Bar of California, so you’ll enjoy added peace of mind knowing that you’ve trusted your child custody case to some of the area’s most experienced professionals.

 The legal team at The Sarieh Law Offices is now available to provide you with a free, fully confidential case evaluation.
 Simply call (714) 542-6200.